Raptor56MTG/DiscordDraftBot/README.md

    A good tutorial on this topic can be seen here: https://www.youtube.com/watch?v=cnPlKLEGR7E.

    Keep in mind that these credentials should be treated as secrets.
 4. Set up your discord bot and discord bot token.
-The Bot token should not be published and should be stored in your environment variables.
+The bot token should not be published and should be stored in your environment variables.
 5. Run Bot.py and enjoy.